marcosrachid/java8_oca_study/README.md

 When trying to access an inexistence index, it will throw an "ArrayIndexOutOfBoundsException".

+arrays in java are objects.

+to print array structure you need "Arrays.toString()", otherwise will print a generic object String.

 ## Using Loop Constructs

+while structre: while(A) B, being A a boolean return condition, B will be ran only if condition A is true.

+for structure: for(A;B;C) D, being A a initialization statement, ran before every statement.B is the conditional statement that needs a boolean return, ran after A. C is the update statement, but it's not ran before the first loop, it mean D runs before C. D is ran only if condition B is true.

+do-while: do A while(B), being A the loop logic execution, it will run at least one time.
+B is the conditional statement that needs a boolean return, ran after B and validates if the execution will run again or not.

+for-each: for (A) B, being A specific "for-each" statement that sets a non Collection or non array value to be treated in B execution, from a Collection or array value.

 ## Working with Methods and Encapsulation